CmdrDats/igoki/README.md

  ![Initial Screen](resources/screen0.jpg)

- Then you manually click on the four corners, starting with what you perceive as top-left (A19) - I usually poke my finger on the board so that I don't have to do mental gymnastics
+ Then you manually click on the four corners, starting with what you perceive as top-left (A19) and going clockwise
+  - I usually poke my finger on the board so that I don't have to do mental gymnastics.

  ![Corners Selected](resources/screen1.jpg)

  Notice that the light grid is slightly off.
-Don't mind that, [Issue #12](igoki/issues/42) will clear that up a bit - It's only to show you the size, not where it will pick up the points.
+Don't mind that, [Issue #12](https://github.com/CmdrDats/igoki/issues/12) will clear that up a bit -
+ It's only to show you the size, not where it will pick up the points.
 That's the next step.
 Hit `enter` and you should see